 Over the past 22 years, the NSSED Association of Parents and Staff (APS) has served as an advisory board to NSSED administrative staff.
 With parent representatives from all 18 member districts, the APS Board meets on a monthly basis with NSSED and member district staff to discuss the broad spectrum of interests of parents and students in special education.

 In addressing its mission to heighten awareness and understanding of learning differences, provide ongoing training and education, and offer support to all parents, the APS has developed educational and community programs that are carried out within all of our member districts.
 School based programs such as Kids on the Block and a complete Disability Awareness Curriculum have built a foundation for disability awareness at the individual building level.
 The annual Police and Fire Department Open Houses have helped to establish our community partnerships with first responders.
 This year another community based partnership program was initiated with representatives from the public libraries within our member school districts based on a model program created by the Deerfield Public Library called Sensory Story Time.
+APS website:

 School, Family and Community Partnership Teams → Download pdf

 In 2010 NSSED began implementation of School, Family and Community Partnership program.
 This work signals a shift in our approach to family engagement.
 NSSED has always placed a very high value on its relationships with families.
-However, new partnership work advances us to a broader initiative wherein our family engagement moves from a program level to a district systems level, that engagement isn’t events driven, but is student outcome oriented.
+However, new partnership work advances us to a broader initiative wherein our family engagement moves from a program level to a district systems level, that engagement is not events driven, but is student outcome oriented.
 Parent or family involvement moves from being an add on to our work to being integrated into our educational work and together we all move from a position of command and control to one of collaboration and inspiration through this partnership work.

 Currently NSSED has two active Partnerships Teams working in a decision making capacity with the NSSED administration and programs.